marilynpesantez/sample_repo/README.md

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

+*
-* Sales revenue and order volume experience a month-over-month from August to November, suggesting a holiday seasonality effect from a higher universal demand for gift-ware. **The company should double down on promotions, discounts, and advertising spend during November and December to take advantage of these seasonality effects.
+* Sales revenue and order volume experience month-over-month growth from August to November, signaling a holiday seasonality effect from a higher universal demand for gift-ware. **The company should double down on promotions, discounts, and advertising spend during November and December to take advantage of these seasonality effects.
 Further inventory planning should be carried out to meet demand, particularly for items that have sold out in the past.**

-* AOV dips from January to March. **The business should offer post-holiday promotions to boost order volume and sales. reach existing customers using a re-engagement email campaign to offer special discounts, pull customers back in, and drive order value.**
 *
+*     picking back up through to its peak in November.
+Customer's are likely buying more expensive or larger quantities of items.  **The business should implement a targeted upsell strategy through pricing and bundling strategies to reward and encourage high-value purchass.**
 *
+* AOV dips from January to March. **The business should offer post-holiday promotions to boost order volume and sales. reach existing customers using a re-engagement email campaign to offer special discounts, pull customers back in, and drive order value.**
 *
-*     picking back up through to its peak in November.
-Customer's are likely buying more expensive or larger quantities of items.  **The business should implement a targeted upsell strategy through pricing and bundling strategies to reward and encourage high-value purchass.**

 * Sales revenue and order volume recover in March, fluctuating through to August. **The business should consider running targeted summer campaigns catered to major holidays or events celebrated in each respective region.
 The retailer can drive order volume by tapping into these unique "ocassions" and celebrations.**

 * High Sales and Order Volume in the UK. **Consider offering discounts on larger orders or creating bundled packages.
 This could boost average order value and contribute to substantial revenue growth.**